 The Arc’teryx Gamma LT takes our top softshell spot for putting it all together: solid performance, quality materials, and a great fit.
 This isn’t a super warm softshell with a thick fleece lining, but its thin construction is what gives the jacket its versatility.
 The durable outer fabric can withstand a day of backcountry skiing, but the Gamma LT also breathes really well and allows enough air in and out to keep you cool while on the go.
 And with clean looks that are completely passable around town, it’s a great all-rounder.

 As with almost all Arc’teryx products, the fit of the Gamma LT is athletic.
-It’s designed to accommodate a puffy underneath and a little roomier than some other softshells, but retains fantastic range of motion nevertheless.
-And it has the long sleeves and helmet-compatible hood necessary for activities like climbing, biking, and skiing.
-Keep in mind that the long sleeves do create some challenges if you want to wear under-the-cuff gloves as the openings are on the small side (gauntlet gloves or liners work just fine).
+You’ll likely be able to slide a thin midlayer underneath (the Atom SL, for example), but it will feel too tight over most synthetic or down puffy jackets.
+But range of motion nevertheless is fantastic, and the LT’s long sleeves and helmet-compatible hood are great for activities like climbing, biking, and skiing (although we did find the wrist openings to be on the small side, which can create a bit of a challenge when paired with undercuff gloves).
 For a warmer softshell with the same general characteristics, check out the Gamma MX below.

 See the Men's Arc'teryx Gamma LT See the Women's Arc'teryx Gamma LT